codomomental bulletin #70

 A few facts from the recent livestream dedicated to the release:13

-• Kagari Kohaku Sekai’s solo song is meant to showcase her hidden rebellious nature (“I’m actually a mischief-maker,” as she sings in “Butterfly-Hi”).
+- Kagari Kohaku Sekai’s solo song is meant to showcase her hidden rebellious nature (“I’m actually a rebel,” as she sings in “Butterfly-Hi”).

 If you purchase 10,000 yen or more worth of goods during the online sales, which will run in parallel with the online release events dedicated to the EP, you will receive a demo version of Tokanai Nonno’s solo song “Fortunetune.”14 It can be said with certainty that this exclusive opportunity will not come again.
 The next online release events are scheduled for August 24 and 29 (8:00 PM Japan time).